Element 118: Oganesson

 thingiverse

-The element called Oganesson has 118 protons.
-The mass number A is 294.
-So there are 294 neutrons and protons in Og.
-One picture shows the assembly mid point.
-It decays quickly in 1 second to half of its local abundance.
-To understand why I have confidence that this is the correct description of nuclear structure, please read my paper in the March, 2019 issue of The Journal of Nuclear Physics.
-"Magnetism from iron's nuclear structure" by Alan Folmsbee MSEE Also see the evidence website: https://pyramidalcube.blogspot.com/p/evidence.html The cube-3 of iron is stable because it has a baryon at its center.
-Baryons are neutrons and protons.
-The cube-4 of Oganesson is unstable because it has a void at its core.
-The cube-2 is stable for carbon even though it has a void at its center.
-Cube-2 is stable because it only has one layer of baryons above the center.
-All elements are now understood, so chemistry can benefit, next.
-Educators did not approve of this theoretical physics.
+The element Oganesson boasts 118 protons.
+Its mass number A is a substantial 294.
+Consequently, there are 294 neutrons and protons in Og.
+One image vividly showcases the assembly's midpoint.
+It rapidly decays to half its initial abundance within just one second.
+To grasp why I am confident that this description of nuclear structure is accurate, kindly refer to my paper published in The Journal of Nuclear Physics's March 2019 issue.
+"Magnetism from iron's nuclear structure" by Alan Folmsbee MSEE is a must-read.
+Visit the evidence website at https://pyramidalcube.blogspot.com/p/evidence.html for further insight.
+The cube-3 of iron is remarkably stable due to its central baryon.
+Baryons, comprising neutrons and protons, are essential components in this structure.
+In stark contrast, the cube-4 of Oganesson is inherently unstable, featuring a void at its core.
+Interestingly, even carbon's cube-2 is stable despite having a void at its center.
+This stability stems from carbon's unique configuration, which boasts only one layer of baryons above the central void.
+With all elements now comprehensively understood, chemistry can reap significant benefits next.

 With this file you will be able to print Element 118: Oganesson with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Element 118: Oganesson.